 Box: A blow to the vacation rental market

 After the complete cessation of activity during confinement, the landlords of the Côte Vermeille specializing in seasonal rentals suffered from the famous 100 km rule, which excluded a large part of the usual clientele (including the inhabitants of Montpellier or Toulouse ).
 Hoteliers, as far as they are concerned, noted in May a historically low occupancy rate of 15 to 20%. *

 What foreseeable price development?During the Covid-19 crisis, real estate on the Côte Vermeille experienced a temporary standstill.
 However, its fundamentals have not changed particularly, and the agencies have seen projects postpone rather than their outright cancellation.
 Various professionals in the sector, such as in Canet-en-Roussillon *, believe that prices will not change in the coming months and before the end of 2020.
-Seaside resorts such as Argelès-sur-Mer and Banyuls-sur-Mer remain very attractive to a large audience of summer visitors or retirees wishing to relocate to the shores of the Mediterranean.
+Seaside resorts such as Argelès-sur-Mer and Banyuls-sur-Mer are still very attractive to a wide range of summer visitors or retirees wishing to relocate to the Mediterranean coast.

 Box: A real estate market that remains in balance

 In July 2020, the real estate tension index (ITI), which corresponds to the ratio between the number of active buyers and active sellers, is assessed by the MeilleurAgents broker at -4% for the Pyrénées-Atlantiques.
 This means that there are 4% fewer buyers than the goods for sale, a market almost in equilibrium and which announces a stabilization of prices. **